MichaelCurrin/github-reporting-py/docs/installation.md

 4. Go to the [Tokens](https://github.com/settings/tokens) page.
 5. Create a new token.
 The following scopes are recommended to be set:
     * ☑ `repo`
         - Tick the top level for access to _private_ repos.
-If you are fine with just public repos, then just tick `repo:status` and `public:repo.
+If you are fine with just public repos, then just tick `repo:status` and `public:repo`.
     * ☐ `admin:org`
         - ☑ `read:org`
     * ☐ `write:discussion`